- Try asking the host not to serve alcohol, or to let you know before they do so you can leave beforehand.

 O you who have believed!
 Intoxicants, gambling, idolatry, and divination are abominations of Satan’s doing.
 Avoid them, so that you may prosper.
 Satan’s plan is to stir up hostility and hatred between you with intoxicants and gambling and to prevent you from remembering Allah and praying.
 Will you not then abstain?
 (Quran 5:90-91)

-There is also a hadith where Prophet Muhammad (peace and blessings be upon him) said,
+Prophet Muhammad (peace and blessings be upon him) also said in a hadith,

 Whoever believes in Allah and the Last Day, let them not sit at a table where wine is being drunk (narrated by Ahmad).